-For many industries, the Internet changed every communication in every possible way.
+For many industries, the internet changed all communications in every possible way.

-One of the most important changes in this shift has been from a marketer-driven brand image to a consumer-driven brand shaping, which dictates how a business is perceived and accepted.
-Learning how to bank on this trend will most likely determine the success or failure of many small and medium enterprises.
+One of the most important changes in this shift has been from a marketer-driven brand image to a consumer-driven brand, which dictates how a business is perceived and accepted.

 With almost 80 percent of Americans reading reviews prior to making a purchase or hiring a service, business organizations can no longer relegate online reputation management as a secondary priority.

 Take the necessary steps to bring your reputation management software implementation and strategy to the next level.
 Its more than simply Googling your brand and seeing what is reaching the front page, or buying reputation management software without knowing what your overall goals are.

 Online Reputation Management Starts Here.
 Yes, Right Here.

 To do it right, a business organization must focus on grassroots-based initiatives that focus on quality and excellence in all facets of their product or service.

 It starts from the bottom, from each employee relationship to how the consumer experiences the business and brand.
 There isn’t a hard and fast solution.
 It’s a state of mind.

 There is no denial that everyone will eventually get an anomalous negative review.
 And it might not be reflective of the quality of the business.

 But truth be told, a bad online reputation does not happen overnight.
 The types of negative trends likely to blemish a brand are often the result of passivity and neglect that goes on for a long time.
 Making internal assessments that gauge customer service is a great way to prevent online blemishes.